Hmada96ariqat/parabank-qa-automation/Test_Cases.md

 Verify that a ParaBank customer can log in with valid credentials and see the Accounts Overview page.

 **Preconditions**
-1. Existing cutomer with username and password.
+1. Existing customer with username and password.

 **Test Data** <GET THEM FROM THE SETTINGS.YAML>
 - Username: <valid_username>